hoium/pi-dash/README.md

 ## Ansible Vault

-To use `ansible-vault` you must have the file `~/.vault_pass.txt` on your machine with the vault password inside.
-The password is stored in 1Password Vault.
+To use `ansible-vault` you must have the file `./.vault_pass.txt` on your machine with the vault password inside.
+Do not upload it to Git!!

 `user_password` and `pi_password` are stored in `vars/secrets.yml`.